nicolairobles/request-management-app/README.md

 # Request Management App
 Open-source request management app that integrates with Google Sheets and Forms to handle administrative tasks like folder creation, brief creation, automated emails, trello card creation, & syncs updates from Trello.
 The live dashboard UI also provides a user-friendly way to manage requests and can Close or Archive requests on the spreadsheet and Trello.

 The front-end (client side) uses VueJS and Bootstrap.
 The back-end uses ES6 Javascript that gets compiled and bundled to Apps Script compatible code using webpack.
+The database is Google Sheets.

 # Live Demo
 - [Live Dashboard](https://script.google.com/macros/s/AKfycbzgPXDj3PM1cKVB_Wf-AIu9MJL7uu2TwoGkL90KpfSp/exec)